Uerdingen: Geography

 Uerdingen is bounded on its west by the Krefeld city districts of Bockum, Gartenstadt, and Elfrath; on the northwest by Traar; on the north by Duisburg-Rumeln-Kaldenhausen; and on the northeast by Hohenbudberg in the direction of Duisburg-Rheinhausen.
 To the east of Uerdingen, across the Rhine, lies Duisburg-Mündelheim, and on the south lies the Krefeld city district of Linn.

 A landmark of Uerdingen is a bridge over the river Rhine, built in 1936 and a national monument since 1987.

 Krefeld-Uerdingen station lies on the Duisburg–Mönchengladbach railway.

-Arms
+Coat of arms

 The arms of Uerdingen show the golden keys of Saint Peter upon a divided background, blue above and red below.
 Blue and red are said to be the colors of Saint Peter, whereby blue would be said to represent heaven and red to symbolize hell.
 The colors of Uerdingen are likewise blue and red.